 Violence against women is a global issue, and we will explore the transnational dimensions of such violence and human rights responses.
 This includes how prevalence of violence against women varies and what intervention and prevention looks like in different contexts.
+A particular focus will be violence against women in Europe.
 We will also explore the evidence on how Covid-19 has exacerbated violence against women globally.